 “Jermaine represented his country on 21 occasions including part of the 2006 World Cup Squad,”

-He started his football career at his hometown club Nottingham Forest; making his senior debut in 2000.
-His performances and undoubted potential earned him a £5million move to Newcastle United as an 18 year old in 2002.
+Jermaine started his football career at his hometown club Nottingham Forest; making his senior debut in 2000.
+His performances and undoubted potential earned him a £5 million move to Newcastle United as an 18-year-old in 2002.
 He spent three seasons at St. James’ Park, during which he won the PFA Young Player of the Year Award in 2003, before securing a £7million transfer to Tottenham Hotspur in 2005.
 While at Tottenham, Jermaine played an integral role in the side that won the Carling Cup in 2008, and in the same year was named as the club’s new vice-captain.

-In print, Jermaine writes a bi-weekly column for GQ-magazine giving his opinion on the game which is regularly picked up by other publications and shared extensively on social media due to its articulate and thoughtful content.
+In print, Jermaine writes a bi-weekly column for the Mail on Sunday and GQ.co.uk giving his opinion on the game which is regularly picked up by other outlets and shared extensively on social media due to its articulate and thoughtful content.

 “Jermaine co- founded Aquinas Education and Aquinas Foundation…the UK’s fasted growing recruitment agency”